 How do women define success?
 What does career success mean to you?
 It of course means something a little different to all of us depending on our values, experiences and stage of life.
 But are you clear on what it means to you right now?

-Given we dedicate so much of our time and energy building our career it would make sense to get clarity and determine our own personal success benchmarks.
+Given you dedicate so much of your time and energy building your career, it would make sense to get clear and determine your own personal success benchmarks.

 Many women I speak to reach a point in their career where they recognise a miss match between what they thought they wanted and what they are now working towards.
-Where once they were driven to climb the corporate ladder, working long hours in the pursuit of “success,” that version of success now feels hollow.
+Where once they were driven to climb the corporate ladder and work long hours in the pursuit of “success,” that version of success now feels hollow.

 Even when they achieve what has traditionally been heralded as success with a position that comes with a large pay check, an impressive title and power to influence outcomes, they are left searching for more.
 For many women, power and money alone is not the answer.

 But that is not to say that money is not important to women.
 Being paid what they’re worth is less to do with power and status and more to do with financial security, lifestyle and choice.